 Fair employment practices will be supported by the expansion of the Fair Farms Initiative to ensure fair treatment of domestic and migrant workers in agriculture across Australia.

-For further information on these changes, please visit the Department of Home Affairs website:
+More information on these changes will be updated on the Department of Home Affairs website: